 There were arrangements in place to deal with foreseeable emergencies.
 There was a range of suitable equipment including an Automated External Defibrillator (AED), emergency medicines and oxygen was available for dealing with medical emergencies should one occur.
-An AED is a portable electronic device that analyses life threatening irregularities of the heart and is able to deliver an electrical shock to attempt to restore a normal heart rhythm.
-The guidance for emergency equipment is in the Resuscitation Council guidelines.

-The practice followed guidelines about how to manage emergency medicines in general practice in accordance with the British National Formulary (BNF).
-The British National Formulary (BNF) is a pharmaceutical reference book that contains a wide spectrum of information and advice on medicines.
+This was this was in line with the Resuscitation UK guidelines.
 The emergency medicines were all in date and securely stored along with emergency oxygen in central locations known to all staff.
-The expiry dates of medicines and equipment were monitored using a daily check sheet which enabled the staff to replace out of date items and equipment in a timely manner.
-This demonstrated that the risk to patients during dental procedures was reduced and patients were treated in a safe and secure way.
-There were staff on duty who were qualified in first aid.
-The name of the designated first aider was displayed in reception.
-Staff were knowledgeable about what to do in a medical emergency and had received their annual training in emergency resuscitation and basic life support.
+The expiry dates of medicines and equipment was monitored using a daily check sheet which enabled the staff to replace out of date items and equipment in a timely manner.
+This demonstrated that the risk to patients' during dental procedures was reduced and patients were treated in a safe and secure way.
+There were staff on duty who were qualified in first aid and wore a badge on their uniform to indicate this.